vinceliuice/Mojave-gtk-theme/README.md

 ### Fix entries issues of dark version on Firefox

-Use "light theme" for webs of Firefox when you are using dark gtk theme version.
+Use "light theme" for webs on Firefox.

 go to `about:config`.
 Create a pref called `widget.content.gtk-theme-override` of type String, and give it a value of `Mojave-light`.
 This will fix it.

 ## Installation